Porter's Generic Strategies - Explained

 Back to: Entrepreneurship

-What is the Cost Leadership Strategy
+How is Cost Leadership Strategy Used?

 Cost leadership means being an industry leader in low-cost production.
 Remember, this does not concern the cost for the consumer.
 It concerns the cost of production for the business.
 The strategic position serves one of two purposes at any stage of execution:

 - It produces higher profit margins for the business at a given price, or

 - It allows for an overall lower price to consumers, which can be used to increase market share.

 In order to employ this strategic approach, you must be able to establish and maintain a lower cost structure than any competitor.
 This includes the cost structure of competitors producing similar (and sometimes, substitute) goods.